 - Lack of evidence – ideally, a prosecutor will not charge someone without being certain that sufficient evidence exists for a conviction.
 It does occur though when an overzealous prosecutor files charges without dully reviewing the case.
 It can also occur as a result of dwindling evidence caused by a defense attorney challenging the evidence.

-- Uncooperative witness – when a case involves a victim, such as a domestic violence case, sexual assault, or even some types of theft, the State typically needs the victim’s testimony in order to secure a conviction.
+- Uncooperative witness – when a case involves a victim, such as a domestic violence case or even some types of theft, the State typically needs the victim’s testimony in order to secure a conviction.
 If the witness is uncooperative, the State is often left with no choice but to dismiss the charges against the defendant.

 - Plea bargain – a plea bargain will not result in the dismissal of all charges; however, a criminal attorney may be able to negotiate the dismissal of some charges in exchange for a plea of guilty to other charges.